 Code of Conduct: All delegates signed a Code of Conduct before attending.
-If you need to read it again, you can find it in your Bill Book, the conference app, or on the website.
+If you need to read it again, you can find it in your Bill Book.

 Committee: This is the first round of debate for a bill.
-Committees occur on Thursday and Friday, and are a smaller session than the House and Senate chambers (on Friday, Saturday, and Sunday).
-Bills in Committee are ranking, and the best ranked bills will be presented in the House and Senate chambers.
+Committees occur on Thursday, and are a smaller session than the House and Senate chambers (on Friday, Saturday, and Sunday).
+Bills in Committee are ranked, and the best ranked bills will be presented in the House and Senate chambers.

 Closing Session: This is the formal session to end YIG.
 Awards and newly elected officers are announced.
-It will be livestreamed at the scheduled time and available for viewing afterward.
+It is located in the House Chambers and is required for all delegates.